behreajj/CamZup/README.md

 If you can flip the y-axis by either

-  - supplying `-1` to [scale](https://processing.org/reference/scale_.html)'s y parameter or
+  - supplying -1.0 to [scale](https://processing.org/reference/scale_.html)'s y parameter or
   - supplying (0.0, -1.0, 0.0) to the final parameters of [camera](https://processing.org/reference/camera_.html)

-without negative impact to your sketch, then it's likely you don't need this library.
-While Cam Z-Up can help with more complex sketches, it is a general purpose library: its aim is to make a number of small tasks easier than in vanilla Processing.
-It will not be as effective as other, more specialized libraries.
-For an easy mouse-controlled orbital camera with GUI support, I would recommend [peasycam](https://github.com/jdf/peasycam) instead.
+without negative impact to your sketch, chances are you don't need this library.
+While Cam Z-Up can help with more complex sketches, it is a general purpose library.
+Its aim is to make a number of small tasks easier than in vanilla Processing.
+It will not be as effective as specialist libraries.
+For an easy mouse-controlled orbital camera with GUI support, I recommend [peasycam](https://github.com/jdf/peasycam) instead.
 Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

 Cam Z-Up is split into two packages: `pfriendly` and `core`.
 The `pfriendly` package contains code (mostly) compatible with Processing's API.
 Inside it, you'll find four graphics renderers: